Hewitt-Trussville High School: Championships

 HTHS football has won six regional championships (1983, 1992, 1993, 1995, 2008, 2016, and 2017).
 It has competed in the state football playoffs thirty-two times, reaching the semifinals three times and finals once.
 HTHS had its first undefeated season in 2016, and repeated it in 2017.
 Noted for being a football power under coaches Jack Wood, Hal Riddle, and more recently Josh Floyd, it has fought off former rivals such as Leeds High School, Center Point High School (formerly E. B. Erwin High), and its most famous former rival, Clay-Chalkville High School.
 HTHS continues to play longtime rivals Pinson Valley High School and Huffman High School while battling newer rivals Hoover High School and Thompson High School.

-HTHS has an outstanding Girls' Basketball team, coming in as runner up in 2019 and 2021, and consistently producing great teams under coach Tonya Hunter.

 Introduced in 2021, HTHS Girls' Flag Football had an undefeated inaugural season under coaches Taylor Burt and Tonya Hunter, winning the first ever Girls’ Flag Football state championship.

 Student activities

 HTHS sponsors a variety of student activities, including many nationally affiliated clubs and organizations.
 The following is a list of many of these: